Hannah-Moon/28_ALAB-318.2.1_Building-an-Express-Application/README.md

 ## Express module and EJS templates
 - I followed these steps:

->a) First, ensure to create a views and folders in my project directory.
+>a) First, ensure to create views and folders in my project directory.<br>
->b) Create a index.ejs file inside the views folder.
+>b) Create an index.ejs file inside the views folder.<br>
->c) Once app.js was set up with code, and Express application was running, pushed all the code to git hub.
+>c) Once app.js was set up with code and the Express application was running, pushed all the code to the git hub.

 ## License